- A charitable giving strategy can help you align your values with your giving in addition to maximizing potential tax deductions.

 Charitable remainder trust

-Allows you to make a charitable gift but retain a taxable income stream for a term of years or over the course of your life or the life of someone you choose.
+A trust can support your favorite cause and provide financial benefits for you or your family at the same time.
+One example is a charitable remainder trust.
+This irrevocable trust allows you to make a charitable gift but retain a taxable income stream (determined by the IRS) generated by those assets for a set amount of years or for life.
 When the term ends, remaining assets are passed on to the designated charities tax-free.
 A portion of the contribution to the trust is tax deductible.

 Charitable lead trust

-Often used as an estate planning technique to transfer assets to family with a discounted gift value, this type of trust first pays income to a charity (based on a rate determined by the IRS) for a stated period of years.
-When the term ends, the remaining value is directed to designated non-charitable beneficiaries, typically family members.
+This type of irrevocable trust is designed as a wealth planning technique to transfer assets to family with a discounted value, or to reduce taxes on the grantor’s estate after their death.
+The trust first pays income to a charity (based on a rate determined by the IRS) for a set number of years.
+When the term ends, the remaining value of the assets is directed to designated non-charitable beneficiaries.

 Tax planning is critical